 We aim to respond to people who report fraud.
 However, feedback will not always be provided.

-How are we addressing fraud against FEG?
+How we address FEG fraud

 FEG fraud-related prosecutions

-April 2019, a former staff member of a firm providing insolvency services was convicted of obtaining a financial advantage by deception, s134.2(1), Criminal Code Act 1995 (Cth).
+In April 2019, a former staff member of a firm providing insolvency services was convicted of obtaining a financial advantage by deception, under s134.2(1), Criminal Code Act 1995 (Cth).
 The individual was sentenced to a nine month Intensive Corrections Order and ordered to pay $43,718.62 in reparations to the Commonwealth.